-It’s that time again!
+It’s that time again (this is the last one)!
 I asked and you answered!
 In honor of May being Celiac Awareness Month, rather than me just share my experiences living with the disease… this year I want to hear from YOU!

 Each week last month I asked a different question about living with celiac disease and the responses I got were incredible!
 It makes me so proud to be a part of such a strong community and really helps me believe that I’m not alone in this struggle!